rosario-riccio/MediStormSeeker/README.md

 - quit()
 - vi views.py

-12. insert your path where there are netCDF file in myfunction.py --> localPath = "<insert your path where there are netCDF file>"
+12. insert your path where there are your netCDF files in myfunction.py --> localPath = "<insert your path where there are netCDF file>"

 13. install server redis; for example for Ubuntu OS: